 This ISA system backplane should handle 8088, 80286, 80386, 80486, and Pentium CPU boards as well as any 8-bit or 16-bit ISA expansion card.
 So a complete computer can be easily built.

 The design of such a backplane is no secret and despite all the many apparently complicated connection points, overall, the circuitry is fairly simple to understand and implement.
-Regarding the printed circuit board layout, I am manually routing all tracks in order to fulfill the best digital design constraints.
+Regarding the printed circuit board layout, I have manually routed all tracks in order to fulfill the best digital design constraints and -- why not -- looks.

 A historical fun fact: Back in the 1990s I was spending hours looking at computer printed circuit boards, observing the wire routing design, the choice of electronic parts, and the overall layout.
 I was seeing this as some kind of abstract art.
 In fact I was mesmerized by computer PCBs.
 I remember a few notable ones: an Adaptec AHA-1542CF SCSI ISA controller, ATI VGA WONDER-16 ISA video controller, an old 1989 CHIPS & TECHNOLOGIES 256K VGA controller, an unknown model NCR MFM ISA controller, a beautiful Western Digital WD-1004A-27X MFM ISA controller, a UNiSYS 80286-10 mainboard, and countless other that I cannot remember the model numbers.
 Looking at those PCBs I was dreaming about creating my own one day.
 So here I am, designing my own ISA backplane.
 I am planning other ISA designs in the upcoming couple of years.

 Current iteration of ASSY.
 2486-SBP-001 is VER.
 1.6 REV. A

 I decided to keep it a long time in review so that I can correct all errors and produce the -- expensive -- prototype PCB only once.